catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

 </p>

 <br>
-As for KVM passtrough configuration, well basically make sure you hardware supprot VT-D or AMD-VI, enable that in BIOS, and make sure your motherboard support IOMMU group seperation or you have to use [ACS Patch](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Bypassing_the_IOMMU_groups_(ACS_override_patch)) don't forget to install `virt-manager and ovmf`. after all that clear do.
+As for KVM passthrough configuration, well basically make sure you hardware supprot VT-D or AMD-VI, enable that in BIOS, and make sure your motherboard support IOMMU group seperation or you have to use [ACS Patch](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Bypassing_the_IOMMU_groups_(ACS_override_patch)) don't forget to install `virt-manager and ovmf`. after all that clear do.